sebastian-exercise/exercise/README.md

 - recommendations.ipynb
 - fracc_weekends_prediction.ipynb

-A 4th notebook is included for generating different tables used by the rest of the noteeboks: dataset_genereation.ipynb. **This notebook must be run before any other notebook**.
+A 4th notebook is included for generating different tables used by the rest of the noteeboks: dataset_genereation.ipynb. **This notebook must be run before any other notebook (see instructions below)**.

 ## contagiousness.ipynb
 Explores the hypothesis of a contagious effect between friends considering reviewed businesses.